actix/actix-website/content/docs/testing.md

 {{< include-example example="testing" file="integration_one.rs" section="integration-one" >}}

-If you need more complex application configuration testing should be very similar to creating the normal application.
+If you need more complex application configuration, testing should be very similar to creating the normal application.
 For example, you may need to initialize application state.
 Create an `App` with a `data` method and attach state just like you would from a normal application.